 The council published a third fourth revision to the LDS for Knowsley in July 2013.

 Statement of Community Involvement

 Government regulations require the council to consult the community on planning issues.
 As part of the Local Plan the council has prepared its Statement of Community Involvement (SCI).
 This explains how we will meet these requirements and where we will seek to exceed them.
 It will set the standard for future consultations and how we will involve the community in planning issues such as preparing new documents and planning applications.
-Knowsley Council adopted its Statement of Community Involvement on 30 May 2007.
+Knowsley Council adopted its Statement of Community Involvement in March 2017